 Dr. Strudwick completed her undergraduate degree in nursing at Queen’s University, and both her Masters and PhD at the University of Toronto.
 She began her career as a mental health nurse in Kingston, Ontario, and has since worked in a number of clinical, professional practice and research based roles in both public and private organizations.

 Areas of Research

-The overall purpose of Dr. Strudwick’s program of research is to identify meaningful ways to leverage health information technologies to enhance patient care and outcomes.
-To do so, she has three areas of research focus:
+The overall goal of Dr. Strudwick’s program of research is to identify how health information technologies can be effectively utilized to support and improve human health, particularly in the area of mental health.
+To achieve this, she has the following three areas of research focus:

-1) Improving health professional adoption and use of health information technology
+- Improving the adoption and use of health information technologies by health professionals

 - Identifying how patients can obtain benefits through the use of health information technologies